single-spa/single-spa.js.org/website/versioned_docs/version-5.x/module-types.md

 Using the utility module pattern would allow you to create one module that implements the authorization logic.
 This module would export any needed methods, and then your other single-spa applications could use those authorization methods by importing them.
 This approach also works well for data [fetching](/docs/recommended-setup#api-data).

-### Examples of Utility MFEs
+### Examples of Utility Microfrontends

-The following are commonly implemented as a Utility MFE:
+The following are commonly implemented as a Utility Microfrontend:

 - Notification service
 - Styleguide/component library